 Curbs and gutters shall be required along all new subdivision roadways having lots with less than 100 feet of road frontage.
 Curbs and gutters shall be constructed per specifications contained in "General Provisions for the Design and Construction of Roadways in Nelson County.
-Whenever curbs and gutters are not constructed, drainage ditches shall be constructed within the right-of-way per specifications contained in "General Provisions for the Design and Construction of Roadways in Nelson County."
-Nelson County is specification of Roadways in Nelson County.
-Whenever curbs and gutters are not constructed, drainage ditches shall be constructed within the right-of-way per specifications contained in "General Provisions for the Design and Construction of Roadways in Nelson County".
+Whenever curbs and gutters are not constructed, drainage ditches shall be constructed within the right-of-way per specifications contained in "General Provisions for the Design and Constructions for the Design and Constructed Provisions for the Design and Constructed, drainage ditches shall be constructed within the right-of-way per specifications contained in "General Provisions for the Design and Construction of Roadways in Nelson County".

-Curbs and Gutters may be waived by the Planning Commission with due consideration given to the size of the proposed subdivision, number and length of streets, size of lots and all other relevant factors, and with written evidence, provided by the developer\ subdivider, of the approval of such waiver by the appropriate legislative body.
+Curbs and Gutters may be waived by the Planning Commission with due consideration given to the size of the proposed subdivision, number and length of streets, size of lots and all other relevant factors, and with written evidence, provided by the developer\subdivider, of the approval of such waiver by the appropriate legislative body.